fritzy/gists.fritzy.io/2013-11-08-collate-redis-key-values.md

 Keep in mind that there are actually a lot of Redis commands that return key/values this way, not just HGETALL, and that I'm returning JSON just for the eexample's sake.

+Update: [Pierre Chapuis @pchapuis](http://twitter.com/pchapuis) suggested using a for-step loop rather than a for-each loop.